Go to the Top of Mind home page

-What’s changed for PHPs
+What’s changing for PHPs

 For partial hospitalization programs (PHPs), the most significant change is to where medical care can be provided in conjunction with SUD treatment: